Smart & Final

 Smart & Final is a chain of warehouse-style food and supply stores based in Commerce, California, which developed through a series of mergers and expansions.
-The oldest of the combined companies, Hellman-Haas Grocery, was founded in 1871 in Los Angeles.
+The oldest of the combined companies, Hellman, Haas & Co., was founded in 1871 in Los Angeles.
 The company operates over 250 stores in the Western United States and 15 in northwestern Mexico.

-While Smart & Final stores target both the food-service and household markets, the company also formerly operated Smart Foodservice Warehouse Stores (formerly known as Cash & Carry), which market to foodservice professionals.
+While Smart & Final stores target both the food-service and household markets, the company also formerly operated Smart Foodservice Warehouse Stores (formerly known as Cash & Carry), which market to food service professionals.

 The stores in Mexico are operated under a joint venture with Calimax.
-Since 2008, in some parts of the United States, Smart & Final Extra! operates.
+Since 2008, Smart & Final Extra! operates in some parts of the United States.
 These stores contain a slightly larger footprint and larger assortment of goods.

 History

+According to company information, Smart & Final traces its beginnings to 1871, when partners Herman W. Hellman, Jacob Haas (who later became Mayor of Los Angeles), and Bernard Cohn started Hellman-Haas Grocery Company on then-rural Los Angeles Street.
+By 1900 the company had changed its name to Haas, Baruch & Co., which decades later would be merged into what had become Smart & Final.

-Formed in 1912, the Santa Ana Grocery Company mainly supplied feed and grain to local farmers.
-In 1914, J. S. "Jim" Smart, a banker from Saginaw, Michigan, and H. D. "Hildane" Final bought the company and changed the name to Smart & Final Wholesale Grocers.
+A separate company, Santa Ana Grocery Company, formed in 1912, mainly supplying feed and grain to local farmers.
+J. S. "Jim" Smart, a banker from Saginaw, Michigan, and H. D. "Hildane" Final bought the company in 1914 and changed the name to Smart & Final Wholesale Grocers.
 From 1876 to 1913, Jim Smart had been involved with several wholesale grocers in the greater Saginaw area, including Lee, Cady & Smart and Smart & Symons with his brother-in-law, J. W. Symons of Symons Brothers.

 By 1919, annual sales for Smart & Final had reached $10 million.
 During the fierce competition among expanding grocers in the 1920s, the company introduced a self-serve concept to replace reliance on clerks to fetch goods.
 This was called "cash and carry."

 In 1953, Smart & Final merged with Haas, Baruch & Co.

 In 1984, it was acquired by Thriftimart.

 In 1991, it was reorganized via a corporate spin-off and initial public offering.

 In 1992, it announced a joint venture with Calimax to open stores in Mexico.

 In 1994, it opened its first store in Mexico.

 In 1998, it acquired Portland, Oregon-based United Grocers Cash & Carry, which was renamed Cash & Carry.
 These stores are concentrated in the Pacific Northwest.

 In 2007, Smart & Final acquired 35 Henry's Farmers Markets in California and Sun Harvest Markets in Texas for about $166 million.

 In 2007, the company was acquired by Apollo Global Management.